-Digitally Enhanced Teaching and Learning Ad-Hoc Committee
+Digitally Enhanced Teaching and Learning Ad Hoc Committee

 Purpose and Functions

-The Digitally Enhance Teaching and Learning Ad Hoc Committee will review RFC’s regarding Education and Technology, review and advise on technology matters that affect faculty and students, and serve as a vehicle for ASU Online and UTO and other working groups and committees to seek consultation and input.
+The Digitally Enhanced Teaching and Learning Ad Hoc Committee will review RFC’s regarding Education and Technology, review and advise on technology matters that affect faculty and students, and serve as a vehicle for ASU Online and UTO and other working groups and committees to seek consultation and input.